ISAITB/docs-itb-ta/source/manageConformanceStatements/index.rst

 Above the available conformance statements you are also presented with controls to facilitate your selection.

 .. figure:: ../screenshots/conformance_statement_create_controls.png
-  :scale: 80%
   :align: center

 Using these controls you may:

 * **Search** for an available statement (the search text is looked up in names and descriptions in a case-insensitive manner).
-Note that if statements are already selected these will always remain visible regardless of the search results.
+* Show the currently **selected** or **unselected** statements.
-* **Select**, or unselect the statements currently displayed.
+* **Select** or **unselect** the currently displayed statements.
-* **View** all details by collapsing or expanding all statements.
+* **Collapse** or **expand** the displayed statements.

+At the right of these controls you also see the **total selected statements**.
+When selecting statements you can make several searches and navigate between returned pages of results without losing your currently selected statements.
+This allows you to fine-tune the conformance statements you want to create for your system.

 Once you have selected one or more statements you may click on **Confirm** to proceed with their creation.
 Clicking on **Cancel** will return you back to the listing of your existing conformance statements.